json-ld/json-ld.org/learn/yaml-ld.md

       </h2>
       <p class="text-justify">
         YAML-LD relies upon APIs and algorithms of JSON-LD, but applies them to YAML instead of JSON.
-Since YAML is a superset of JSON, this, in most aspects, is straightforward.
+Since YAML is a superset of JSON, and JSON-LD is a subset of JSON, this, in most aspects, is straightforward.
       </p>
     </div>
     <!-- End span -->